Or What if He Completely Disappears?

-We’ve all heard the old adage, “What if such and so is hit by a bus,” and at CIS we hear that more than every once in a while.
-In fact, often business owners and decision makers call us because they are looking at their options, you know, “in case their IT guy gets hit by a bus.”
+We’ve all heard the old adage, “What if so and so is hit by a bus,” and at CIS we hear that more than just every once in a while.
+In fact, business owners and decision makers often call us because they are looking at their options, “in case their IT guy gets hit by a bus.”

-Often, when we are meeting with business leaders and talking to them about their IT, they tell us, “They have a guy.
+Often, when we are meeting with business leaders about their IT, they tell us, “We have a guy.
 Yeah, Joe.
-Joe’s been helping them out for years.
-Joe knows their system.
-Joe is like one of the family.”
-That’s great for today, but what if Joe disappears tomorrow?
+Joe’s been helping us out for years.
+Joe knows our system.
+Joe is basically a member of the family.”
+Well, that’s great for today, but what happens if Joe disappears tomorrow?

-Has your long-term IT guy that knows your system in and out been documenting your network setup and processes?
+Has your long-term IT guy who knows your system in and out been documenting your network setup and processes?
 In the IT world, documentation is essential at nearly every stage.
-Your IT guy, your IT employee, or your IT partner, should be creating documentation to all things relevant to your IT systems.
+Anyone directly involved with your IT should be creating documentation of all things relevant to your IT systems.
 This goes way beyond your IT plans or budget.
-You need documentation of your IT assets, network diagrams, security policies, and disaster recovery policies.
+Documentation is needed for IT assets, network diagrams, security policies, and disaster recovery policies.
 Yet, often one-man-shops, like Joe (your IT guy), fail to document the important aspects of your systems.

 At CIS, we’ve seen it all too often.
-A business has an “IT guy”, who just knew then ins-and-outs.
-Then he just disappeared one day, leaving the company completely in high and dry.
-They don’t about how their systems were setup, or what their systems actually entailed.
+A business has an “IT guy”, who just knew the ins-and-outs.
+Then he just disappeared one day, leaving the company completely blindsided.
+They don’t know how exactly their systems were set up, or what their systems actually entailed.

-After you lose a person that knew your system, but never documented it, you will have to get someone in there to map out your entire system from scratch.
-Consequently could take a lot of time.
-And if a disaster happens, before you get a new IT partner, you’ll be in the dark about steps to take for your disaster recovery plan.
-This could result in loss of precious customer data, intellectual items, or days of downtime.
+After you lose a person that knew your system but never documented it, you will have to get someone to map out your entire system from scratch.
+Consequently, that could take a lot of time.
+And if a disaster happens before you get a new IT partner, you’ll be in the dark about steps to take for your disaster recovery plan.
+This could result in the loss of precious customer data, intellectual items, or days of downtime.

-Did your “IT guy” recently disappear and now you don’t know what to do?
-Would you like to know how vulnerable you are?
-Contact us today…we can help!
+If your “IT guy” recently disappeared and now you don’t know what to do, or if you would like to know how vulnerable your company is, contact us today…we can help!